Number 96 (TV series): Home media

+DVD Collections

-Number 96: The Movie was released in a 2-disc collectors edition on Region 4 on DVD by Umbrella Entertainment, who subsequently released three volumes of episodes across 4 discs each.
+Number 96: The Collectors Edition was released in a 2-disc set on Region 4 on DVD by Umbrella Entertainment.
+The 2-disc includes the full 1974 feature film version.

+Umbrella subsequently released three volumes of episodes across 4 discs each.
 Number 96: The Movie was also included the compilation Ozploitation: Volume 4 with five other Australian exploitation films.

+Streaming media

+Number 96 to be broadcast on streaming media, recognising its place in the history of Australian television.

+On 22 April 2025, it was announced that the series will be broadcast on Umbrella Entertainment's ad-supported streaming platform Brollie.
+All 35 surviving black and white episodes were available from 16 May 2025, with a special bridging episode explaining the major storylines to bring viewers up to date with the second half of the show, with five colour episodes to be dropped each Friday night from 30 May.